jstriblet/book-notes/the-object-oriented-thought-process.md

 - In short, getters and setters are used to ensure a level of data integerity and security.

 **What is a static attrubute or method?**
-- the keyword static indicates that memory a method or attribute is only allocated once across however many instances of an object are instanciated. ie if the an object is defined and has a static attribue, when making changes to that static attribute, all other objects that came from the same class will have that static attribute updated as well
+- the keyword static indicates that memory a method or attribute is only allocated once across however many instances of an object are instanciated. ie if the an object is defined and has a static attribute, when making changes to that static attribute, all other objects that came from the same class will have that static attribute updated as well

 ### Public Interface Methods
 - Methods that can be accessed or called by other classes/objects